migsgarcia/data-test/README.md

     - Calculate the average order amount per city.
     - Identify the city with the highest average order amount.
     - Find the customers with the n-th highest total order amount within a given date range.
-    - Raise a warning when change in the week-on-week total order amount changes by more than 50% for any city.
+    - Raise a warning when a change in the week-on-week total order amount changes by more than 50% for any city.